Sharp Sobolev inequalities on noncompact Riemannian manifolds with ${\sf Ric}\geq 0$ via Optimal Transport theory: Introduction and Main Results

 In the limit case $p=1$, we have ${\sf AT}(n,1)=\lim_{p\searrow 1}{\sf AT}(n,p)=n^{-1}\omega_n^{-\frac{1}{n}},$ where $\omega_n=\frac{\pi^{n/2}}{\Gamma(\frac{n}{2}+1)}$ is the volume of the unit ball in $\mathbb R^n$, while \eqref{Sobolev-000} reduces to the sharp $L^1$-Sobolev inequality, which is in turn equivalent to the sharp isoperimetric inequality in $\mathbb R^n$.
 To prove \eqref{Sobolev-000}, Aubin \cite{Aubin} and Talenti \cite{Talenti} stated the P\'olya-Szeg\H o inequality by using Schwarz-symmetrization and the sharp isoperimetric inequality in $\mathbb R^n$, reducing a multidimensional problem to a more tractable $1$-dimensional one.

-A genuinely new proof for the sharp Sobolev inequality \eqref{Sobolev-000} has been obtained by Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani} by using $L^2$-OMT-theory (i.e., for the quadratic distance cost function), based on the Brenier map \cite{Brenier}.
+A genuinely new proof for the sharp Sobolev inequality \eqref{Sobolev-000} has been obtained by Cordero-Erausquin, Nazaret and Villani \cite{CE-N-Villani} by using $L^2$-OT-theory (i.e., for the quadratic distance cost function), based on the Brenier map \cite{Brenier}.
 In their approach the linear structure of the Euclidean space $\mathbb R^n$ played a crucial role.
-Regarding the applicability of the OMT to establish sharp Sobolev inequalities on non-euclidean spaces, they wrote (see \cite[p.\ 309]{CE-N-Villani}): "(...) \textit{We do not know whether our methods would still be as efficient in a Riemannian setting}."
-Closely related to this question, Villani \cite[Chapter 21]{Villani} has formulated several open problems concerning the possible proof of sharp geometric/functional inequalities on non-euclidean structures using only OMT.
+Regarding the applicability of the OT to establish sharp Sobolev inequalities on non-euclidean spaces, they wrote (see \cite[p.\ 309]{CE-N-Villani}): \enquote{(...) \textit{We do not know whether our methods would still be as efficient in a Riemannian setting}.}\ Closely related to this question, Villani \cite[Chapter 21]{Villani} has formulated several open problems concerning the possible proof of sharp geometric/functional inequalities on non-euclidean structures using only OT theory.

-Motivated by Villani's questions, Cavalletti and Mondino \cite{C-M-inv} proved the sharp L\'evy-Gromov isoperimetric inequality on ${\sf CD}(K,N)$ metric measure spaces with $K>0$ via OMT-arguments; see Lott and Villani \cite{LV} and Sturm \cite{Sturm} for the theory of these metric measure spaces.
-The approach in \cite{C-M-inv} is based on Klartag's disintegration technique, see \cite{Klartag}, which is an $L^1$-OMT-argument, whose origin goes back to the localization paradigm from convex geometry developed by Gromov and Milman \cite{G-M}, Kannan, Lov\'asz and Simonovits \cite{KLS} and Lov\'asz and Simonovits \cite{LS}; the latter technique -- similarly to symmetrization -- reduces multidimensional problems to $1$-dimensional model objects.
-By applying $1$-dimensional localization, Cavalletti and Mondino \cite{C-M-2} established sharp Sobolev and logarithmic-Sobolev inequalities for ${\sf CD}(K,N)$ spaces with finite diameter.
+Motivated by Villani's questions, Cavalletti and Mondino \cite{C-M-inv, C-M-2} proved the sharp L\'evy-Gromov isoperimetric inequality as well as sharp Sobolev and logarithmic-Sobolev inequalities on compact ${\sf CD}(K,N)$ metric measure spaces with $K>0$ via OT-arguments; see Lott and Villani \cite{LV} and Sturm \cite{Sturm} for the theory of these metric measure spaces.
+The approach in \cite{C-M-inv, C-M-2} is based on Klartag's disintegration technique, see \cite{Klartag}, which is an $L^1$-OT-argument, whose origin goes back to the localization paradigm from convex geometry developed by Gromov and Milman \cite{G-M}, Kannan, Lov\'asz and Simonovits \cite{KLS} and Lov\'asz and Simonovits \cite{LS}.
+The latter technique -- similarly to symmetrization -- reduces multidimensional problems to $1$-dimensional model objects.